-But sometimes, families start working a bit too quickly or they omit a few details that are absolutely vital.
+But sometimes, families start working a bit too quickly or they omit a few details.
 Some families also just make mistakes as they type, or they work off information that isn’t quite current.
 When this happens, families will need to go through a formal FAFSA corrections process to get things amended.
 By doing so, they’ll make sure that federal administrators have all of the information they need in order to distribute aid fairly.

 Common Factors that Prompt a Correction

 Simple mistakes are routine in a FAFSA, but often, families make corrections because they’re working with tax information that isn’t quite accurate.
-According to the Internal Revenue Service, tax forms aren’t due from individuals until the 15th day in April.
-Some families wait until the very last minute to file their taxes, so they can save up to pay any fees they might owe.
-But families are often encouraged to fill out a FAFSA on the first day in January.
+According to the Internal Revenue Service, tax forms aren’t due from individuals until April 15.
+Some families wait until the very last minute to file their taxes, so they can save up to pay any back taxes they might owe.
+But families are often encouraged to fill out a FAFSA earlier than that.

 Families sometimes use old tax information on the FAFSA, hoping that their numbers won’t shift dramatically from year to year.
 But, some families do have dramatic differences in income and expenses from one calendar year to another, and when this happens, a FAFSA correction might be in order.